tailwind/engineering-blog-posts/1-building-an-instagram-hashtag-typeahead-in-javascript/post.md

 The `getActiveHashtag` function will either return the hashtag the user is editing (e.g. `#worl`), or `null` if no hashtag is actively being edited by the user.

 With these arguments in mind and this desired output (either a string that is the hashtag, or `null`), let’s build some pseudocode test cases that we can use to determine whether or not a user is editing the post caption!
 You should be able to do this with any common testing suite.
-At Tailwind, we like to do Test-Driven Development, using [tape](https://www.npmjs.com/package/tape), to reduce bugs and ensure that we’ve planned our implementation correctly before we write the actual code.
+At Tailwind, we do Test-Driven Development, using [tape](https://www.npmjs.com/package/tape), to reduce bugs and ensure that we’ve planned our implementation correctly before we write the actual code.

 The event handler is pretty straightforward.
 It will call the `getActiveHashtag` method and return the resulting hashtag that it finds:
 ```js